Proteins play a crucial role in the world of research and their structures are, therefore, of great interest to the researcher.

-Electron Microscopy and Cryo-Electron Microscopy
+VIDEO Electron Microscopy and Cryo-Electron Microscopy

 These methods are suited to the study of large macromolecule complexes or even cellular organelles, which are relatively bigger on the molecular scale, and can help to reconstruct the tertiary structure of a single particle.
 This has the great advantage of obviating the challenging prerequisite of protein crystallization.

 Cryoelectron microscopy is a variant at temperatures at or below that of liquid nitrogen and can visualize protein structures at very high resolution, though is less than that of methods like NMR spectroscopy or crystallography.

 It works with minute amounts of protein as well and reduces the artefacts due to radiation damage.